-The enrollment application period for Amity Creek Magnet at Thompson School, Juniper Elementary School, Highland Magnet at Kenwood School, Westside Village Magnet at Kingston School and Realms Middle School is OPEN.
+The enrollment application period for Amity Creek Magnet at Thompson School, Juniper Elementary Technology Magnet, Highland Magnet at Kenwood School, Westside Village Magnet at Kingston School and Realms Middle School is OPEN.

-To apply for one of the K-8 choice options, fill out the following form:
+To apply for one of the Kindergarten choice options, please complete the following form:

 The Spanish Dual Immersion Program in Bend-La Pine Schools is a research-based two-way immersion program model.
 The program begins in kindergarten and continues through high school graduation.
 There are two different application forms: Incoming Kindergarten and Late Entry Dual Immersion.

 The enrollment application period for Dual Immersion Incoming Kindergarten is currently CLOSED.

 The enrollment application period for Late Entry applicants is OPEN year round.